-If we give them a number, well they know whether they’re getting the condensed list – 3 Ways To. . , 13 Holiday Cookies They’ll All Love, or the Mega List variety – 31 Treats for the month of October.
+If we give them a number, well, they know whether they’re getting the condensed list – 3 Ways To…, 13 Holiday Cookies They’ll All Love, or the Mega List variety – 31 Treats for October.

-When you give them lists, they can zero in on that information.
+When you give your readers lists, they can zero in on that information.
 Once they determine that it’s information they are interested in, they will often start over at the beginning of your article if they skipped the content first and went directly to the bullet points or numbers.

-5. Storytelling is a great way to entertain and engage the reader.
-I
+5. Storytelling is a great way to entertain and engage the reader